1.1. In these Rules, the following words and expressions have the following meanings:

 3.7.
 The Board may do all such acts and exercise all such powers as may be required to give effect to the provisions of these Rules.
 Save for those matters which in the first instance are to be dealt with or determined by other bodies of the FAW in accordance with the FAW Rules or FAW Regulations, the Board shall in the first instance determine all breaches of these Rules or other matters of misconduct or dispute by or between Clubs, Players, Officials or other personnel directly or indirectly involved with the League.
 The Board shall have the power to impose fines not exceeding £10,000 and any other sanctions (including deduction of points or suspension from the League) as the Board shall consider appropriate, subject always to the rights of appeal and (if applicable) the Scale of Fines hereinafter mentioned.

 3.8.
-The Board shall normally meet in each month except July, but the General Manager shall either of his own volition, or otherwise on the requisition of any three (3) members of the Board, summon a meeting of the Board at any other time.
+The Board shall normally meet in each month, but the General Manager shall either of their own volition, or otherwise on the requisition of any three (3) members of the Board, summon a meeting of the Board at any other time.

 3.9.
 The Board shall cause minutes to be retained: